filecoin-project/lotus-docs/content/en/storage-providers/operate/benchmarks.md

 **WindowPoSt:**

-To benchmark a single WindowPoSt you will need to specify the path of the sealed sector, the cache file, and the `commR` output you got in the PreCommit 2 step.
+To benchmark a single WindowPoSt you will need to specify the path of the sealed sector, the cache file, and the `commR` output you got in the PreCommit2 step.
 Specifying the correct sector number is only needed if you are using an existing sectorbuilder and want to benchmark a real sector.
 Else you can specify any integer as the sector number, it won´t affect the performance.

 ```shell
 ./lotus-bench simple window-post --sector-size <size> /your/path/sealed /your/path/sealed <commR> [sector num]